Moths

 Joseph's Coat Moth, Painted Vine Moth

-Agarista agricola, wing span 50mm, caterpillar length 40mm
+Agarista agricola, male, female, wing span 50mm, caterpillar length 40mm

 We found quite a number of those caterpillars feeding on grape vine in Daisy Hill during late summer.
 The caterpillars have alternate black and white bands with some orange bands.
 They have sparse black thick hairs.
 The adult moths are day flying, with black, red, pale blue and yellow colours.
 Check this page for more information and pictures.